 Hilton Honors Aspire

-We have easily maximized the Hilton free night certificate to get a $450 value out of it.
-And, the resort credit helps to cover additional fees that are frequent at resorts, meaning you can actually enjoy the amenities.
+We have easily maximized the Hilton free night certificate and statement credits to get a $550 value out of it.
+And, since the resort credit helps to cover additional fees that are frequent at resorts, you can actually enjoy the amenities.
 Add in all the other perks, which are great for serious travelers, and you can really get a lot for the money.

 Check out Grant’s article on choosing the right travel rewards credit card.